kevinpt/opbasm/doc/index.rst

-g.
+..
 Opbasm documentation master file, created by sphinx-quickstart on Thu May 21 16:31:36 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.